daaronr/micro-giving-pub/be2024/handout_bothmodules.md

     - price increase helps her
     - if price falls below \pounds 500, she doesn't need to exercise the option

 \textcolor{red}{Warning:} If you didn't read this you probably would have guessed the opposite.
 On the exam, many students answer that variability *reduces* the value of the option.
 As you are reading this, you probably won't make that mistake... so tell your friends to read this.
-(2018: but this won't be focal on the exam.)

 \bigskip